 It is very likely that when your Xubuntu desktop boots up for the first time you will see “Restricted drivers available” warning.
 Just click on it and activate drivers that are shown on a list.
 Since you have your home directory on the USB drive all system/program changes will be saved on it so you don’t need to set up your desktop everytime it boots.
 Although you might need to activate/install an extra drivers for other machines/devices you are going to use in the future.

-You can use either Ubuntu Software Center, Synaptic Package Manager from top menu or Terminal from bottom panel to add/remove software.
+You can use either Ubuntu Software Center, Synaptic Package Manager or Terminal Emulator from top menu to add/remove software.

 I’ll start from removing software that I don’t like or don’t find it useful to me.